gerrit-amagno/abc-crm/README.md

 # abc-crm
-This is an AMAGNO API example project
+This is an AMAGNO Web API example project with .NET Core and RestSharp

 ![CRM Screen](screen.png)